Deus1704/sparkathon/README-REALTIME.md

 ### Common Issues

 **"API Error" badge showing:**
-- Check if your API is running
+- Check if your n8n workflows are active
-- Verify the API URL in `.env.local`
+- Verify the webhook URLs are correctly configured
-- Check browser console for CORS errors
+- Check browser console for CORS or network errors

 **Data not updating:**
-- Verify API endpoints return correct format
+- Verify webhook endpoints return correct JSON format
-- Check refresh intervals in config
+- Check individual endpoint responses in browser network tab
 - Look for JavaScript errors in console

+**Specific endpoint failures:**
+- Test individual webhooks using tools like Postman
+- Check n8n workflow logs for errors
+- Ensure Google Sheets data is accessible

 **CORS errors:**
-- Add CORS headers to your API
+- Add CORS headers to your n8n webhook responses
-- For development, you can disable CORS in your API
+- For development, you can disable CORS in browser

 ### Debug Mode